qubist/pupa/README.md

 ### Embellishments

-A modified subset of Markdown is available in Pupa to allow embellishing text.
-Embellishments in Pupa are designed to make reading and writing un-rendered text both easy and unambiguous, something Markdown attempts but doesn't quite nail.
+A modified subset of Markdown is available in Pupate to allow embellishing text.
+Embellishments in Pupate are designed to make reading and writing un-rendered text both easy and unambiguous, something Markdown attempts but doesn't quite nail.
 Luckily, we have a lot less to deal with here.

 #### Bold
 ```